5 Key Principles to Help You Declutter

 Here's how you can unclutter like a ninja

 Have you ever been through a situation like this before?
 It was a nice day.
 You had finally set up your mind to get your house organized and uncluttered.
-After almost an hour of decluttering, you found yourself sitting on a floor full of items you have great affection for, long forgotten, or even loathe, losing in a whole mix of feelings.
+After almost an hour of decluttering, you found yourself sitting on the floor surrounded by items you have great affection for, long-forgotten, or even loathe, feeling a whole mix of emotions.
 Soon, you had lost your momentum to declutter and decided to pick it up another day.

 "I like this one, but where should I put it?"